mereilly/bikesharing/README.md

-## Check out this link to the Tableau dashboard associated with this report: https://public.tableau.com/app/profile/4578/viz/NYCitiBikeData_16344273233450/NYCCitiBike?publish=yes
+## Check out this link to the Tableau dashboard associated with this report: https://public.tableau.com/app/profile/michelle.reilly4578/viz/NYCitiBikeData_16344273233450/NYCCitiBike?publish=yes

-## Other Visuals left out of the dashboard
+## Comments on Visualizations and added Other Visuals left out of the dashboard

 The key takeaways from this analysis are that males make up far more of Citibike's rider base than females, Subscribers to Citibike make up a larger number of users than Customers, and usage tends to peak around and shortly after commuting hours.